 1. Consignment of Goods

-Consignor shall ship to Consignee, on consignment, the following described Custom Designer Apparel.
+Consignor shall ship to Consignee, on consignment, the following described Custom Designer Apparel which shall here forth be termed “product”.
 Consignor shall be responsible for the cost of shipping / transport to Consignee.
-Consignee shall receive the product and shall store them carefully and properly in Consignee's warehouse to protect them from loss, damage, or deterioration
+Consignee shall receive the product and shall store them carefully and properly in Consignee's warehouse to protect them from loss, damage, or deterioration.

-The Consigned Goods shall remain the sole property of Consignor until sold.
-Consignee hereby acknowledges that it takes possession of the consigned goods only on a consignment basis and it does not acquire any property right or security interest in such Consigned Goods.
+The Consigned product shall remain the sole property of Consignor until sold.
+Consignee hereby acknowledges that it takes possession of the consigned product only on a consignment basis and it does not acquire any property right or security interest in such Consigned product.

 Each of the items supplied must be clearly labelled with the following :